MicrosoftDocs/learn/learn-pr/azure/create-voice-activated-webxr-app-with-babylonjs/includes/7-exercise-enable-webxr-babylonjs-project.md

     });
     ```

 1. Let's also stop the recognition when the users exit the session, just in case they leave without summoning the dragon.
+Add the code below right before createScene() function's return statement:

     ```typescript
     xr.baseExperience.sessionManager.onXRSessionEnded.add((eventData: XRSession, eventState: BABYLON.EventState) => {